-Our heroes felt more mortal under Hinchcliffe, their heroic risks more admirable.
+Our heroes felt more mortal under Hinchcliffe, their courage more potent.
 Risking everything to confront the virus directly with antibodies before changing tactics last-minute, should feel like a desperate, climactic, gamble.
 Perhaps it'd be more tense if the Doctor had to go by rocket, due to a stolen TARDIS component.
 Only one way in and out.
 The clock ticking.

 Previously, Tom's victories necessitated desperate, furious, crucial action where he got serious.
 This feels like a flippant climax to a flimsy story.
-Like the plot's rushing itself to the finish line before it disintegrates.
-It's mostly fine but somehow ends too prematurely via cliched explosion.
-Lacking catharsis because it feels like Tom's not really been challenged.
+Like the plot's rushing itself to the finish line before it collapses.
+It's mostly fine but somehow ends too prematurely to feel cathartic, because Tom wasn't really challenged.

-This finale lacks that sense of genuine uncertainty and foreboding.
-The touch-and-go sense that maybe the Doctor will lose.
+Maybe to be truly climactic, Tom should've had to survive wading through their hatchery, like in Genesis.
+Maybe that's what's missing.
+It lacks that foreboding momentary sense the Doctor may lose.
 Like Frontier in Space or Planet of the Daleks ("It failed!").
 Genesis made universal doomsday feel like a genuinely believable prospect.
 Not until State of Decay and Logopolis will such stakes return.

 This ultimately offers few surprises.
-You come away realizing it ended mostly as expected.
-The final goodbye feels coldly awkward, rushed and badly rehearsed.
+It ends mostly as expected.
+Marius's goodbye unrehearsed and rushed.
 Prodding us to find K9's inclusion cute.
 Perhaps it should've carried a bitter pill whereby Marius dies, leaving K9 in the Doctor's care.
 Safeguarding his creation as a memento of him.

-That poignant human cost makes the setting's events concretely memorable.
+A human cost makes the setting's events poignantly memorable.
 But the threat here isn't existential enough to make these characters any more than cliches.
-There's the sense of never getting to like this environment enough to fully care.
+We never get to like this environment enough to fully care.

 It's basically bubblegum.
-Although quite good bubblegum for its age.
-Perhaps testament to 1970's bubblegum being better.
-The show could certainly still coast on stories like this but not exactly become stuff of legends.
-By Underworld, this story would seem less like filler and more the standard to expect on good days.
+Though quite good bubblegum for its age.
+Perhaps 1970's bubblegum is always being better.
+The show could still coast on this fare, but the time of legends feeks over.